Sicksyg/WhisperTest/README.md

 ### 3.)
+Download:
-Download the CUDAtoolkit (11.6 or 11.7) install it without video drivers and nvidia geforce
+1. The CUDAtoolkit (11.6 or 11.7) install it without video drivers and nvidia geforce
+2. Ffmpeg CLI from essensials (https://git.ffmpeg.org/ffmpeg.git or Win binaries from https://www.gyan.dev/ffmpeg/builds/)

 ### 4.)